hangchow/fkv/README.md

-# fkv
+# Introduction
-fkv is a fast key-value store written in java, it applies to embedded scene.
+Fkv is a fast key-value store written in java, it applies to embedded scene.
+It is suitable for the scene where record quantity not big but very frequently reading and writing.

-## feauture
+## Advantage
-- fixed record size, key length and value length when create new Fkv database.
+- Realtime storage, based in java.nio.MappedByteBuffer.
-- very quick write/read speed, 20,0000 put/second,100,0000 get/second in my macbook466(hdd) with 8 byte size key and 10 byte size value.
+- Very quick write/read speed, 20,0000 put/second,100,0000 get/second in my macbook466(hdd) with 8 byte size key and 10 byte size value.
-- small db size, because of fixed key/value length, new input record will reuse the deleted space first, and then append in the end if no deleted space
+- Small db size, because of fixed key/value length, new input record will reuse the deleted space first, and then append in the end if no deleted space

+## Weakness
+- Fixed record size, key length and value length when create new Fkv database.
+- Large memory usage because of total value cache

-## architect
+## Architecture
 ![architect](http://ww1.sinaimg.cn/mw600/648d6e26gw1do4szstuhaj.jpg "fkv architect")

-# exmaple
+## Exmaple
 ```java
 	File dbFile = new File("/tmp/fkvtest.db");
 	// load old database or create new one(if file not exists) witch can store 10000 records